willsmythe/d3-geo/README.md

 ### Projections

 Projections transform spherical polygonal geometry to planar polygonal geometry.
 The [d3.geoProjection](#geoProjection) and [d3.geoProjectionMutator](#geoProjectionMutator) methods allow you to define custom projections based on point transformations; these point transformations are called [*raw projections*](#raw-projections).
-D3 also provides several standard projections:
+D3 also provides several classes of standard projections:

 * [Azimuthal](#azimuthal-projections)
 * [Composite](#composite-projections)